IvanLudvig/IvanLudvig.github.io/_posts/2024-05-03-k-means-webgpu.md

 });
 ```

 Almost there!
 Now, we create a function for running the pipelines, which is called every 500ms.
 It begins with the computations (TODO), then clearing the view with black.
 The points pipeline is ran for `pointVertices.length / 2` vertices in `N` instances: one instance per point.
-Similarly for the centroids pipeline.
+And similarly for the centroids pipeline.
 ```js
 const update = () => {
     const encoder = device.createCommandEncoder();